 - Pick up large pieces of broken glass or decorations with rubber gloves.
 Vacuum up small pieces (don’t sweep, since glass can stick to brooms).
 Then blot the area with a piece of soft bread to pick up any remaining shards.

 - Rinse red wine stains under cold water (if possible).
 If the stain won’t budge, saturate it with a mixture of 1 part dish soap and 3 parts hydrogen peroxide.
 Blot with a clean white rag, repeating until the stain disappears.

 - Break up greasy stains like gravy and olive oil with dish liquid.
 For clothing and tablecloths, apply the soap directly to the stain, rub gently, and wash according to the label.
 For carpet and upholstery, dissolve the soap in a cup of hot water and blot the bubbles onto the stain with a clean white rag.

 - Dab lipstick stains on cloth napkins with a clean rag dipped in rubbing alcohol.

 - Soak light-colored cloth napkins in a bowl of hot water with ¼ cup of laundry detergent powder.
 (Or, choose dark-colored napkins for your Thanksgiving feast, since they won’t show stains from cranberry sauce!)

 - Shake out your tablecloth, spray stains with laundry stain remover, and toss it in the washing machine to soak overnight.
-An enzyme-based pretreatment will help tackle the toughest stains like coffee, butter, and berries.
+An enzyme-based pretreatment will help tackle the toughest stains like coffee, chocolate, and berries.

 - Get rid of water rings on wood furniture with a dollop of mayonnaise and a soft cloth.
 Let the mayonnaise sit for at least 30 minutes, then buff and wipe clean.